wheaney/breezy-desktop/README.md

 ## What is this?

-This repo will eventually contain a collection of tools to enable virtual desktop environments for gaming and productivity on Linux using supported XR glasses.
-This currently includes XREAL Air 1, 2, 2 Pro and VITURE One models.
+This repo contains a collection of tools to enable virtual desktop environments for gaming and productivity on Linux using supported XR glasses.
+This currently includes XREAL Air 1, 2, 2 Pro and VITURE One, Lite, and Pro models.

-As of now, only a Vulkan implementation is available, primarily for gaming but could theoretically be used for anything that uses Vulkan rendering.
+There are two installations at the moment: [Breezy GNOME](#breezy-gnome) for desktop support in GNOME Linux desktop environments, and [Breezy Vulkan](#breezy-vulkan) primarily for gaming but would work with pretty much any application that uses Vulkan rendering.

+## Breezy GNOME
+Breezy GNOME is a virtual workspace solution for Linux desktops that use the GNOME desktop environment (requires GNOME 45+ on an x86_64 system); see [non-GNOME setup](#non-gnome-setup) if you want to try it without a GNOME desktop environment.
+It currently supports one virtual monitor and multiple physical monitors, but it will soon support multiple virtual monitors.
+See [upcoming features](#upcoming-features) for more improvements on the horizon.

+### GNOME Setup
+1. Download the Breezy GNOME [setup script](https://github.com/wheaney/breezy-desktop/releases/latest/download/breezy_gnome_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/breezy_gnome_setup`)
+2. Run the setup script as root (e.g. `sudo ~/Downloads/breezy_gnome_setup`)
+3. You'll have an application called `Breezy Desktop` installed.
+Launch that and follow any instructions.
+You will need to log out and back in at least once to get the GNOME extension working.

+### Non-GNOME Setup
+A workable solution (with [improvements to come](#upcoming-features)) is to use your preferred desktop environment with a GNOME window open in nested mode.
+To do this:
+1. Install `gnome-shell` using your distros package manager (e.g. apt-get, pacman, dnf, etc...).
+This will currently only work with GNOME Shell versions 45+, so check that using `gnome-shell --version`
+2. Run the [GNOME setup](#gnome-setup) steps.
+You shouldn't need to log out and back in since GNOME will be running nested.
+3. Launch the nested GNOME Shell using `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --nested`

+### Breezy GNOME Usage
+All controls are provided through the Breezy Desktop application.
+You can also configure keyboard shortcuts for the most common toggle actions.
+The Breezy Desktop app doesn't have to be running to use the virtual desktop or the keyboard shortcuts once you've configured everything to your liking.

+### Upcoming Features
+1. Port to GNOME 43/44
+2. ARM/AARCH64 build
+3. Multiple virtual monitors + multiple physical monitors
+4. SBS display depth
+5. SBS support for 3D content
+6. Port to other popular desktop environments: Cinnamon, KWin

 ## Breezy Vulkan